vbarot3699/Gem-Hunter-Game/README.md

 Enter 'R' to move right.

 Contributing
-Contributions to the Gem Collector Game are welcome!
+Contributions to the Gem Hunter Game are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.